 (4) In this section —

-“matter” includes act, omission, body, person or thing.
+matter includes act, omission, body, person or thing.

 73. Undue influence

 An officer or employee of an incorporated legal practice must not cause or induce a legal practitioner director of the incorporated legal practice, or a legal practitioner employed or engaged by the incorporated legal practice, to contravene this Act or to breach his or her professional obligations as a legal practitioner.